-The unique and collective force of the Congressional Sportsmen’s Caucus (CSC), the Governors

-	Sportsmen’s Caucus (GSC) and the National Assembly of Sportsmen’s Caucuses (NASC), working closely

-	with CSF, serves as an unprecedented network of pro-sportsmen elected officials that advance the

-	interests of America’s hunters and anglers.
+The unique and collective force of the Congressional Sportsmen’s Caucus, the Governors Sportsmen’s Caucus, and the National Assembly of Sportsmen’s Caucuses, working closely with CSF, serves as an unprecedented network of pro-sportsmen elected officials that advance the interests of America’s hunters and anglers.

-	Additionally, CSF is represented on federally chartered advisory councils (FAC) dealing with

-	hunting, recreational fishing, and wildlife management: the Wildlife and Hunting Heritage

-	Conservation Council (WHHCC) and WHHCC Recruitment and Retention Subcommittee, the National Wildlife

-	Services Advisory Committee (NWSAC), The Sport Fish and Boating Partnership Council, and the Marine

-	Protected Areas FAC.
+Additionally, CSF is represented on federally chartered advisory councils (FACs) dealing with hunting, recreational fishing, and wildlife management: the Hunting and Shooting Sports Conservation Council, the National Wildlife Services Advisory Committee, The Sport Fish and Boating Partnership Council, and the Marine Protected Areas FAC.

-	The Congressional Sportsmen’s Foundation provides support and guidance for three distinct caucuses

-	operating at both the Federal and State level:
+The Congressional Sportsmen’s Foundation provides support and guidance for three distinct caucuses operating at both the Federal and State level:

 With nearly 250 members, the bipartisan Congressional Sportsmen’s Caucus has grown into one of the largest and most effective caucuses in the US Congress.
 The caucus is the sportsmen’s ally and first line of defense in Washington protecting and advancing hunting, angling, recreational shooting and trapping.

 Governors Sportsmen’s Caucus